10 Things Chimpanzees Eat

 4. Meat and Eggs

 One of the earliest and most significant discoveries made by Jane Goodall was that chimpanzees hunt for and eat meat.
 Prior to this, chimpanzees were believed to be vegetarians.
-However, meat and other animal products only account for 5%-8% of a chimpanzee’s diet.
+However, meat and other animal products can account for 6% of a chimpanzee’s diet.
 Interestingly, successful hunters typically share some portion of their kill with other group members in response to a variety of begging behaviours.

 3. Palm Wine